fgx/fgx.github.io/sandbox/globe-crossfeed-replay/readme.md

 ## Change Log

+### 2016-08-03 ~ R5

+Still takes way to long to reload or close the page.
+This has to do with the trails - Three.ls lines.

+* Generally being less of a memory hog
+* Updates on `tot_secs`
+* Still working on memory issues
+* Still nort deleting zombie flights

 ### 2016-08-02 ~ R4

 Back to creating objects foe each callsigns.
 Means fewer objects to update 60 times per second. ;-)